nus-cs2113-AY2122S1/ip/docs/README.md

 Duke is a command line task tracking application that helps you keep track of your daily tasks.

 ## Getting Started
-1. Download JRE11
+1. Download JRE11.
-2. Download the latest release `Duke.jar` file
+2. Download the latest release `Duke.jar` file.
 3. In the directory containing the `Duke.jar` file, run `java -jar Duke.jar`.

 ## Features